UOW logo

 Note: When adding your video to the H5P Interactive Video activity, you will be prompted to provide copyright information.
 Refer to UOW’s Copyright guidance page for guidance.

-Click on the headings below to expand/collapse the section.
+Click on the headings below to expand/collapse the sectionS.

 If you are using an externally sourced video (e.g., from YouTube or Vimeo), refer to the Adding external content L&T Hub article.